bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone15.md

 PLANNED FEATURES

+[~] REFACTOR: to have CharCtrl movement actions (eg. sprint, crouch, roll, )
+    [+] Initial refactor
+    [ ] add aiming as a move action
+    [ ] Factor crouch_percent and aim_percent into movement speed for actions
-[ ] REFACTOR: to have CharCtrl movement actions (eg. sprint, crouch, roll, ) [ ] Refactor: make EnemyManager utilize AbstractEnemyGroup [ ] Implement next_shot_ready feedback sound for pump shotguns [ ] Balance Grenade damage
+    [ ] extract code from CharCtrl that will never be used by enemies [ ] Refactor: make EnemyManager utilize AbstractEnemyGroup [ ] Implement next_shot_ready feedback sound for pump shotguns [ ] Balance Grenade damage